abhijithmandya17/House-Prices-Predicitons/README.md

 ## Methodology

-### Preprocessing
+### Preprocessing and Data Exploration
 Both the train and test data were run through a preprocessing script to ensure that the algorithms had clean data.
 The preprocessing pipeline was as follows.
 * Read in raw data
 * Rename the columns whose names started with numbers as these caused problems with some of the function used
 * Create a level for "NA" categorical variables.
 Note that per the data description file, for most of the predictors, "NA" did not mean   missing data, but instead meant something in the context of the data.
 For columns that has this property, the "NA"  were replaced with   "None" to allow this to be a level in the factor.
 * Convert all character columns to factors.
 * Replace any "NA" values in numeric columns with the mean of the column.
 * Replace any "NA" values in categorical variables with the most common factor level for that column.
 * Optionally, scale the numeric data in accordance with ISL 6.6.

 ### Parametric approach
 After preprocessing, a linear model was setup using all variables.
 Then, this model was passed into the step function which did bidirectional variable selection to arrive at the best model using AIC as a metric.
 Using the output of the step function, the "vif" function was used to see if there was any multicollinearity in the new model.
-Some columns were found to have a high value of multicollinearity and were dropped as appropriate (while this brought up the R^2, the test MSE dropped).
-Independently, model were being tested using a 10-fold cross validation, and the model from the step function without multicolinear predictors also had the lowest average MSE from the cross validation, thus this model was clearly the superior choice.
+Some columns were found to have a high value of multicollinearity and were dropped as appropriate (while this brought down the R^2, the test MSE dropped).
+Independently, models were being tested using a 10-fold cross validation, and the model from the step function without multicolinear predictors also had the lowest average MSE from the cross validation, thus this model was clearly the superior choice.

 ### Non-parametric approach